Illinois Compiled Statutes

 State rehabilitation documents required by the Division.

 The Director shall review the submitted evidence and may request additional documentation from the Applicant if necessary.
-The Applicant will have 30 calendar days to provide the information requested, otherwise the approval may be rescinded at the discretion of the Director.
+The Applicant will have 30 calendar days to provide the information requested, otherwise the allocation may be rescinded at the discretion of the Director.

 35 ILCS 31/25